luanpotter/shattered-wilds/docs/arcane.md

-The **Arcane** is a science about the laws of physics, the art of controlling the world by recreating shockwaves in reality by precise movements and sounds in order to produce certain effects based on the current state of the world.
+The **Arcane** is a science about the laws of physics, the art of controlling the world by recreating vibrations or shockwaves in reality by precise movements and sounds in order to produce certain effects based on the current state of the world.
 It requires a strong level of focus and mental acuity to concoct the exact movements for any desired outcome given any current circumstances.

 While creating the necessary movements and sounds can be assisted through the use of mechanical devices or instruments, it appears that their primordial source must be tied to a **Soul**, and thus cannot be completely automated.
+In fact, the [[Influence Range]] of your Soul determines the extent to which you can easily affect around you.
 Some sequences of movements can be combined by crafting mechanical devices (the specialty of the Mechanistic caster), but those must still be executed by the caster.
 Also since the exact movements depend on the circumstances, it cannot be fully prepared ahead of time, requiring intense focus during the moment of casting.

 You can think of Arcane as a spell system where the Player chooses the desired effect, and the DM tells them how hard it will be (as opposed to the [Divine](/rules/divine.md) spell system, where the Player rolls a Check and the DM tells them the effect).